 The Group conducts an annual review for any impairment in the value of goodwill and branch licenses.
 Goodwill and branch licenses are written down for impairment where the recoverable value is insufficient to support the carrying value.
 The recoverable amount of goodwill and branch licenses is the higher between fair value less costs of disposal (FVLCD) and its value-in-use (VIU).
 FVLCD of branch licenses is based on the special licensing fee of BSP on branches operating on identified restricted areas.
 For VIU, the Group estimates the discount rate used for the computation of the net present value by reference to industry cost of capital.
-Future cash flows from the business are estimated based on the theoretical annual income of the CGUs during the last 5 years.
+Future cash flows from the business are estimated based on the theoretical annual income of the CGUs.
+Average growth rate is derived from the average increase in annual income of the CGUs during the last 5 years.
 The recoverable amount of the CGU is determined based on a VIU calculation using cash flow projections from financial budgets approved by senior management covering a five-year period.
 Key assumptions in VIUcalculation of CGUs are most sensitive to discount rates and growth rates used to project cash flows.